-Courses and programs in French are offered by the Department of Modern Languages and Classics.
+Courses and programs in French are offered by the Department of Languages and Cultures.

 The following programs are available in French: Honours, a major, a minor, a concentration, study abroad, and a certificate of proficiency.
 The Department offers a balanced program involving courses in language, culture and literature.

 Those with a solid background in French, especially Francophones or those having attended a French school, are to begin their studies with courses beyond Intermediate French Level I (FREN 2235)/Intermediate French Level II (FREN 2236) This condition may also apply to certain high school immersion graduates.
 Native, near-native, or fluent speakers of French may not enroll in courses at the 2000 level or below.
 Courses at the 2000 and 3000 levels cannot be taken concurrently.

 Intermediate French Level I (FREN 2235) is the normal starting point for majors.
 High school graduates having completed the “Core” program should enroll in Basic University French Level I (FREN 2201).
 Students who have taken French at another university are asked to consult with the Chairperson before registering.

 Students are required to do the online Placement Test (on Departmental Website) in order to find the course that best suits their needs.
 Students having previously taken Beginners' French Level I (FREN 1111) and Beginners' French Level II (FREN 1112) or Basic University French Level I (FREN 2201) and Basic University French Level II (FREN 2202) at Saint Mary’s are not required to take the placement test.

 Students interested in doing a Major or a Minor in French or in teaching French as a career are strongly advised to seek assistance from the Department on course selection and teacher training programs as early as possible.

 The Bachelor of Arts (BA) is a well-established, foundational degree and requires the requirements listed below alongside general graduation requirements.